jilitnarzi/Design_Analysis_of_Inverter_using_skypdk130_xschem/README.md

 The Schematic layout for the inverter design using skywater pdk 130 models in Xschem is shown below :
 ![Inverter](Images/INVERTER_VTC.png)
+The NOT Gate symbol created schematic is given below:

+The width of MOSFET :

+    PMOS  = 2
+    NMOS = 1

 This Schematic layout is transformed into symbol.
 Ths symbol image is shown below :
 ![symbol](Images/Inverter_symbol.png)